-In a 2016 survey by Microsoft, 51% of UK customers surveyed said that they don’t feel as though brands act on the feedback that they give.
+In a 2016 survey by Microsoft, 51% of UK customers surveyed said that they don’t feel brands act on the feedback that they give.

-What’s more, a 2013 study by Liveperson showed that 37% of customers are satisfied with service recovery when they are offered something of monetary value (e.g., a refund or credit); but when the business adds an apology on top of the compensation, satisfaction doubles to 74%.
+What’s more, a 2013 study by Liveperson showed that 37% of customers are satisfied with service recovery when they’re offered something of monetary value (e.g., a refund or credit) but when the business adds an apology on top of the compensation, satisfaction doubles to 74%.